A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider: Appendix

 \section{Appendix}

-For a better understanding of the model training, we have shown the learning rate of the XGBoost and the CatBoost model in Fig.~\ref{fig: LC}.
-It serves as a pivotal tool for understanding the model’s learning trajectory and performance over the course of training.
+For a better understanding of the model training, we have shown the learning rate of the XGB and CB models in Fig.~\ref{fig: LC}.
+It serves as a pivotal tool for understanding the model’s learning trajectory and performance throughout training.
 The learning curves enable us to diagnose issues of underfitting or overfitting, hence ensuring the model’s robustness.
 Moreover, they assist in the process of hyperparameter tuning, thereby optimizing the model’s performance.
 Lastly, they provide insights into the efficiency of the training process, potentially conserving computational resources.

-However, the Random Forest model, being an ensemble of Decision Trees, does not learn in an iterative manner.
-Each tree in the forest is built independently of the others.
+However, the RF model, being an ensemble of Decision Trees, does not learn iteratively.
+Each tree in the forest grows independently of the others.
 Therefore, there is no concept of iterations during which the model progressively learns and improves.
-Thus, it is not possible to plot a learning curve for the random forest method, unlike for the XGBoost and the CatBoost models.
+Thus, it is not possible to plot a learning curve for the RF method, unlike for the XGB and CB models.
+Here, one can observe that the loss function for the training and validation data sets are identical.
+This is because we use the $pp$ collision data simulated at PYTHIA.
+However, in a more realistic scenario, we might need more complex algorithms to obtain such a result.